Things to do in Flores

 Just out of Labuan Bajo is a traditional Manggarai village where you can visit and experience how the local Manggarai people live.

 This cultural experience lets you see the Manggarai tribe participate in their traditional rituals and dances.
+The welcome ritual takes you into the home, where the headman will recite some prayers to welcome visitors.

 Visitors will be treated to the local Flores Coffee and possibly a lunch with traditional Manggarai food.
 Well worth the experience if you love cultures, food, and coffee.